cvoege/blog-staging/content/blog/ai-10x-engineer-imposter-syndrome.md

 title: Curing Your AI 10x Engineer Imposter Syndrome
 # title: Reality Checking the AI 10x Engineer
 description: You are Kenough.
-date: 2025-07-22
+date: 2025-07-23
 tags: AI
 ---
 {% raw %}

 A few months ago I went through a bit of a mental slump.
 I've always been confident of my abilities as an engineer, but I couldn't help but feel like my skills were falling hopelessly behind as I scrolled places like LinkedIn and Twitter.
 If these sources were to be believed, engineering had moved on from my medieval practice of typing code into my editor. *Real* engineers were now 10-100x more productive than I was.
 This made me feel bad about myself, and I'm writing this article hoping to help others who are feeling similar anxieties.

 I'm a skeptical person so I don't usually fall over myself immediately when I hear a claim like that.
-I usually roll my eyes in the same way I do when someone tells me a simple herbal remedy cures all disaese.
+I usually roll my eyes in the same way I do when someone tells me a simple herbal remedy cures all disease.
 But the sheer volume these 10x engineer claims are reaching right now started to hit a nerve.
 What if I'm *wrong*?
 What if all these people telling me that if I don't start using AI right now I'll miss the bus and be unemployable are right?
 After all, there were a lot of fancy words going around that distanced the "AI" these people were talking about with the "AI" I was familiar with.

 These people weren't simply using ChatGPT, they were using *✨agentic✨* AI.
 They were using *✨thinking✨* models that used the internet, ran tests, and corrected their own mistakes.
 Sure I popped into ChatGPT here and there and asked it to write some code, then promptly discarded most of the output once I got the idea that I needed.
 But these engineers were letting Claude fully take the wheel and had agents ripping 5 PRs for them while they made morning coffee.
 Was I becoming a dinosaur, an old man yelling at cloud?